Back pain

 - The intensity of some back pain can be so high that people worry about it being dangerous.

-- Movement, including lifting & bending, is essential to keep it healthy and help recovery.
+- Movement, including lifting, bending, and twisting is essential to keep your back healthy and help recovery at any age

-- Getting older does not mean back pain will start or get worse.
+- Getting older does not mean you will get more back pain

 - Flare ups can be distressing and demoralising but are not usually related to any tissue damage.

-- Common triggers can include poor sleep, fatigue, low mood, tension, worries, less activity or a sudden spike in activity that you’re not accustomed to.
+- Common triggers can include poor sleep, fatigue, low mood, tension, worries, less activity or a sudden increase in activity that you’re not accustomed to.
 Focussing on these triggers can help.

-- Scan show what structures look like but not what they feel like.
+- Scan & X-Rays show what structures look like but not what they feel like.

-- Only a small minority of cases will benefit from imaging and need an expert opinion to trigger this if needed.
+- As most back pain gets better on its own, only a very small number of people benefit from imaging and need an expert opinion to trigger this if needed.

-- Scans show changes in people with no pain at all.
+- Scans & X-Rays show changes in people with no pain at all.

 - Changes on a scan do not match how the spine feels or how much it is impacting on you.

-- If you feel you need to be considered for such options, ask your local healthcare professional who can access expert guidance on these topics.
+- If you feel you need to be considered for strong medications, injections or a surgical opinion, ask your local healthcare professional who can access expert guidance on these topics.

 Ask for an urgent GP practice appointment or call 111 if: